renaissanceperiodization/docs/_diet/1.22-beta/getting-started.md

     2. In the search bar, enter "TestFlight".
     3. Locate the "TestFlight" app in the search results (make sure that "Apple" is the developer of the app) and tap the "Get" or download icon to install it.
 2. Join the beta testing program:
     1. After installing TestFlight, [join the "Open External Beta" TestFlight group](https://testflight.apple.com/join/k6rTNPTe){:target="&lowbar;blank"}.
 (Make sure to tap on this link from your phone!)
-This link will automatically open the TestFlight app and display the RP Diet Coach app beta invitation.
+This link will automatically open the TestFlight app and display the RP Diet Coach App beta invitation.
     2. Tap "Accept" to join the beta testing program.
 3. Install the beta version of the app: Within TestFlight, after accepting the invitation, you will see the RP Diet Coach App listed.
 Tap the "Install" button next to the app to download and install the beta version.
 (If you already have the RP Diet Coach App installed, this beta version will replace the existing app on your device.)

 ## Android

-1. Install the RP Diet Coach app:<br />
+1. Install the RP Diet Coach App:<br />
 Option 1: [Direct Link](https://play.google.com/store/apps/details?id=com.rp.rpdiet){:target="&lowbar;blank"} (Make sure to tap on this link from your Android phone!)<br />
 Option 2: Manual Search and Installation
     1. Open the Google Play Store on your Android device.